4n0nymou3/cf-vless-config-builder/README_EN.md

 4. Copy the address Cloudflare shows after deploying (something like `myworker.username.workers.dev`).

-At any step, you can use the "📤 Export Settings" button to download a backup file of all settings entered on the page (Token, Password, selected protocols, Worker address, IPs, ports, Fingerprint, WebSocket Path, Fragment settings, advanced JSON settings, ECH, DNS, routing rules, Best Ping test interval, Chain Proxy, and the JSON config name).
+At any step, you can use the "📤 Export Settings" button to download a backup file of all settings entered on the page (Token, Password, selected protocols, Worker address, IPs, ports, Fingerprint, WebSocket Path, Fragment settings, advanced JSON settings, ECH, DNS, routing rules, Observatory Settings, Chain Proxy, and the JSON config name).
 Use the "📥 Import Settings" button to load that same file back into the page so all settings are restored automatically.
 This button only accepts files exported from this same tool.

 ### Step 3 — Build the Config